castle-engine/cge-www/README.md

   2. compiling and packing releases is described in pack/README.txt

 - When release is packed, it's nice to tag it, see scripts/make_tags.sh script.

-  Old notes:
-  See scripts/make_svn_tags.sh --- leave uncommented only
-  the lines for newly released programs, and run it.
+  Leave uncommented only the lines for newly released programs, and run it.

 - Release on SourceForge.